Chemotherapy for Hodgkin disease

-Avoid large crowds and people who are sick.
+- Avoid large crowds and people who are sick.

 Late or long-term side effects: Some chemo drugs can have side effects that can last a long time or that happen long after treatment has ended.
 These can affect things like a person’s heart, lungs, growth, and ability to have children.
 Some drugs also increase the risk of getting a second type of cancer, especially if a person gets radiation as well.
 It’s important to discuss these possible side effects with the doctor before treatment begins.
-Long-term effects are discussed in more detail in the section “Moving on after treatment for Hodgkin disease.”
+Long-term effects are discussed in more detail in “Moving on after treatment for Hodgkin disease.”

 Last Medical Review: 08/19/2014